OctopusDeploy/blog/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 `pulumi new azure-go -s AdminTurnedDevOps/azure-go-new-resource-group/dev`

-7. Once the project is pulled down from Pulumi, it's time to deploy it:
+7. After you've pulled the project from Pulumi, it's time to deploy it:

 `pulumi up`